Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 Benefits of Desktop First:

-• Leveraging functionality: It allows designers to take full advantage of the features of the most powerful devices right from the start.
+- Maximizing functionality: Allows designers to make the most of the features of more powerful devices from the start.

-• Flexibility in design: More screen space makes it easier to incorporate complex visual elements and advanced functionality.
+- Design flexibility: More screen space makes it easier to incorporate complex visual elements and advanced functionalities.

 Responsive Design:

-It refers to the practice of designing and developing websites in ways that are fluidly adapted to different screen sizes and devices.
+Refers to the practice of designing and developing websites so that they fluidly adapt to different screen sizes and devices.

-• It is primarily used to ensure a consistent and optimal user experience regardless of whether the user is using a device with a large, medium or small screen, such as a desktop computer, tablet or mobile phone.
+- It is mainly used to ensure a consistent and optimal user experience, regardless of whether the user is using a device with a large, medium, or small screen, such as a desktop computer, tablet, or mobile phone.

-• A basic example of responsive design could be to adjust the text size and change the page layout to fit smaller screens, as shown in the following code:
+emunits), flexible images, and other CSS techniques. - A basic example of responsive design could be adjusting the text size and changing the page layout to fit smaller screens, as shown in the following code:

 body {